SIBO and Low FODMAP: What You Need to Know from a Nutrition Expert

 1. Lack of dietary diversity can lead to changes in the gut microbiome, potentially allowing pathogenic or opportunistic bacteria to thrive.

-2. Restricting the diet further may not address the root cause of SIBO and could even exacerbate the condition.
+2. Restricting the diet does not address the root cause of SIBO and could even exacerbate the condition in the long-term.

 3. A diverse diet is crucial for rebuilding a healthy gut microbiome.

-Instead of further restricting the diet, I often recommend broadening it to include a wide variety of foods, focusing on whole, unprocessed options.
+I often recommend broadening the diet it to include a wide variety of foods, focusing on whole, unprocessed options.
+Together we’ll work to determine appropriate timing for high FODMAP foods.

 Causes of SIBO